You may wish to see an introductory page to this section first.

 In the field to the left of the Broadway, without the walls, is the amphitheatre, evidently Roman, which commonly goes by the name of King Arthur's Round Table.
 Giraldus Cambrensis (an archbishop and historian who wrote a description of Wales in 1193) states that there were walls standing in his time, but certainly none are to be seen at the present day.
 It is said, that within the memory of some individuals now living at Caerleon, numbers of small tesserae were found just beneath the surface, as if some part of it had been covered with a tessellated pavement; but (the general) opinion is that they have been brought there by accident, as this was evidently an open amphitheatre, (..) and no tessellated pavement would have borne the exposure to the frosts of a British winter.
 L. J. Edward

 An amphitheatre with a timber seating area was built in ca 80.
 Archaeologists found evidence that it was destroyed by fire in the early IInd century.
 It was rebuilt in 138 and a third and final time during the campaigns of Emperor Septimius Severus in Britain in the early IIIrd century.
-A similar military amphitheatre was found at Carnuntum, a legionary fortress in Austria (it opens in another window).
+A similar military amphitheatre was found at Carnuntum, a legionary fortress along the Danube in Austria.

 Amphitheatre: one of the entrances